burntsouup/JavaScript/2 - Basics.md

 - Convert data types:

-    :warning: a user input will always out a string.
+    :bulb: a user input will always out a string.
 What if we want this to be a number?

     - `parseInt()` or `+`(*in front of text*) - converts string to integer